50 Essential WordPress Plugins Every Blogger Should Know

 23. Neilo A/B Testing

 Split testing or A/B testing your post titles, theme, typography and other components is a powerful tool to increase your conversions.
-This free plugin enables you to do that.
+The Neilo AB/Testing free plugin enables you to do that.

 24. BackWPUp

-An excellent free plugin to backup your WordPress site data (media files and database) into cloud services like Dropox, FTP, Amazon S3, etc. It supports incremental backups (to preserve space) and lets you schedule backups with auto-notifications.
-BackupBuddy ($49/yr) by iThemes and VaultPress by Automattic ($5/month) are other notable mentions.
+BackWPup is an excellent free plugin to backup your WordPress site data (media files and database) into cloud services like Dropox, FTP, Amazon S3, etc. It supports incremental backups (to preserve space) and lets you schedule backups with auto-notifications.

-SumoMe is a suite of awesome free marketing plugins for WordPress lead generation, audience retention and analytics.
-Noah Kagan, the man behind SumoMe is somewhat of a superstar and his story is a great source of inspiration.
+BDOW (formerly Sumo) is a suite of awesome free marketing plugins for WordPress lead generation, audience retention and analytics.
+Create pop-up and forms.

 26. WP-Optimize